 Did Pope Francis change the Our Father?

 Pope Francis did not change the English Our Father.
 In 2017 he said the Italian phrase 'lead us not into temptation' is a poor translation that implies God might cause temptation — contradicting James 1:13 ('God cannot be tempted by evil and he himself does not tempt anyone').
 The French Catholic Church changed their text in 2017 to 'do not let us enter into temptation,' and the Italian Church followed.
-The Catechism (CCC 2846) clarifies that 'temptation' here refers to the decisive eschatological trial, not everyday temptation — so the petition asks God not to abandon us when that final test comes.
+The Catechism (CCC 2846) explains that the Greek verb is hard to capture in one English word — it means both 'do not allow us to enter into temptation' and 'do not let us yield to temptation' — and that God tempts no one; the petition asks him not to let us take the path that leads to sin.
 The English Catholic text used in the Rosary remains unchanged.

 What is the difference between the Catholic and Protestant Our Father?

 The prayer text is identical — both use 'Our Father, who art in heaven, hallowed be thy name...' through 'but deliver us from evil.'
 The difference is the doxology.
 Most Protestant traditions conclude with 'For thine is the kingdom, and the power, and the glory, forever.
 Amen' — drawn from a manuscript tradition and the Didache (1st-2nd century).
 This doxology does not appear in the oldest Greek manuscripts of Matthew 6 and is absent from the Latin Vulgate, so it was not adopted in Catholic liturgy.
-At Mass, Catholics do say a related embolism ('For the kingdom, the power and the glory are yours, now and forever'), but as a separate priestly prayer, not as part of the Our Father itself.
+At Mass, after the Our Father the priest prays the embolism ('Deliver us, Lord, we pray, from every evil…'), and the people respond with the doxology ('For the kingdom, the power and the glory are yours, now and for ever') — but neither is part of the Our Father itself.